 With Sales Forecasts, you’ll see what’s coming down the pipe and you can use these numbers to set goals for the amount you’d like to close in a specific period of time.

-For example, if you know your team typically closes 40% of the deals in the pipeline, you can determine 40% of this forecasted number to set an achievable revenue quota.
+For example, if you are a sales manager, and you know your team typically closes 40% of the deals in the pipeline, you can determine 40% of this forecasted number to set an achievable revenue quota.
 (More on sales forecasting here.)

 Set activity quotas for reps.